TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 ```

 ### Installing
 After installing required packages, clone the master folder and run Searching_EB-Command_line.py on a command line.
+Run `pip3 install -e`.
 Locate tess_cnn.h5 file in CNN Training folder and you can start using it!

 ## Running the Search
 The script askes for several parameters and saves figures and data that are selected by these parameters.
 This run on a region of NGC 7654 takes less than 2 mins for 125 pixels.